-Forest School, is an outdoor education delivery model in which individuals spend time in natural spaces to learn personal, social and technical skills.
-It has been defined in Liz O’Brien and Ricard Murray’s research as “an inspirational process that offers children, young people and adults regular opportunities to achieve and develop confidence through hands-on learning in a woodland environment”.
+Forest School, is an outdoor education delivery model in which individuals spend time in natural spaces to learn different skills.
+It has been defined in Liz O’Brien and Richard Murray’s research as “an inspirational process that offers children, young people and adults regular opportunities to achieve and develop confidence through hands-on learning in a woodland environment”.

-It was introduced in the UK, following success in the US, Sweden and Denmark, in the 90’s and has become extremely popular amongst practitioners.
-Many schools and other educational settings have established long term programmes with accredited training courses, whereas others have been solely setup as dedicated forest schools.
+Following success in the US, Sweden and Denmark, it has become extremely popular in the UK since the 90s.
+Many schools and other settings have established long term programmes with accredited training courses.
+Others have been solely setup as dedicated forest schools.
 The philosophy of Forest School embraces children’s natural curiosity, inspired imagination and promoted learning.

-In 2012 the Forest School Association (FSA) was formed as “the professional body and UK wide voice for Forest School, promoting best practice, cohesion and ‘quality Forest School for all’”.
-They have helped over 10,000 educationalists undertake training to provide Forest School within their establishments which include nurseries, preschools and primary schools.
-This is body and community is key as the demand for Forest School provision is rising day-to-day and the quality of Forest School is growing.
+Formed in 2012 as “the professional body and UK wide voice for Forest School”, the Forest School Association (FSA) promote best practice, cohesion and “quality Forest School for all”.
+As a result, hey have helped over 10,000 educationalists undertake training to provide Forest School within their establishments.
+This includes nurseries, preschools and primary schools.
+This community is key as the demand for provision is rising and the quality of outdoor learning is growing.

-Forest School promotes all aspects of children’s early years development and may have added benefits that learning within a room or setting doesn’t provide.
-It indorses children’s physical wellbeing by getting them more active and enjoying the fresh air, and gives them a greater wealth of experiences the outdoors can offer, thus instilling a healthier lifestyle.
+Forest School promotes all aspects of children’s early years development.
+Forest School may have added benefits that learning indoors doesn’t provide.
+It endorses children’s physical well being by getting them more active and enjoying the fresh air.
+Similarly it gives children a greater wealth of experiences the outdoors can offer, thus instilling a healthier lifestyle.

 Dr Janine Coates of the School of Sport, Exercise and Health Sciences and Dr Helena Pimlott-Wilson of the Department of Geography at Loughborough conducted preliminary research in 2017 within primary schools, including one early years foundation class (4-5 years).
-Their findings show that there is a clear impact of Forest School on social relationships of children by encouraging them to work with others in more challenging outdoor activities.
-This different way of learning within early years appears to provide children with hands-on skills and an appreciation for being outdoors which is contrast the ever-growing digital age where children are thought to spend less time in their outdoor environment.
-A larger study by the researchers is planned for this year (2018).
+Their findings show that there is a clear impact of Forest School.
+Encouraging children to work with others in more challenging outdoor activities improves their social relationships.
+Secondly, this way of learning within early years appears to provide children with hands-on skills and an appreciation for the outdoors.
+Certainly a stark contrast to the ever-growing digital age where children are thought to spend less time in their outdoor environment.

-Forest School is a great way of taking children and learning out of the classroom and day-to-day schedule.
-It gives them greater understanding and experience in outdoors whilst helping all areas of their development in a different, exciting and stimulating way.
+Getting children outdoors is a great way of taking children and learning out of the classroom.
+In addition, it adds something a little different to the day-to-day schedule.
+Likewise, it gives children greater understanding and experience whilst helping all areas of their development in a different, stimulating way.

 LearningBook allows customers to create and complete observations of children’s activities even if the safeguarding-aware tablets are offline and not connected to WiFi.
-That means nurseries and schools who have poor internet connection and attend forest school sessions off-site or in the local woodlands will still be able to record and track children’s development through the early years and during their outdoor education.
+For instance, it means settings who have poor internet connection and attend take part in outdoor sessions will still be able to record children’s development.
+Find out more features that can support your outdoor learning, here.